How to Know if You’re Ready to Run a Marathon

 Running a marathon is a major feat that requires dedication, training, and mental toughness.
-Before embarking on this challenge, it’s important to assess if you’re truly ready to take on the 26.2-mile distance.
+Before embarking on this challenge, it’s crucial to assess if you’re truly ready to take on the 26.2-mile distance.
 Here are 10 expert signs that indicate you’re prepared to tackle a marathon:

 Consistent Training